abdulmalikjalloh/Python-Intro/README.md

   - input function: is used to capture user input in python and the default data type is string.
 Use the int, float, string and other data types to convert the default string input to the respective data type as required.

-- List & Strings Methods/functions.

-  - List Methods are used to perform list operations.
-  - String Methods are used to perform string operations.

 - Arithmetic Expression.